amarkushwa/tamu/README.md

 ### "Blockchain recording error"
 The system will create a simulated transaction hash if Solana devnet is unavailable.
 This is normal for demo purposes.

-### "Audio generation error"
-Verify ElevenLabs API key is valid and has available quota

 ### Gemini API errors
 - Check API key validity